ProseMirror/rfcs/text/0000-history-tracers.md

 # Summary

-This proposal adds features to the [prosemirror-history](https://prosemirror.net/docs/ref/#history) package that allow you to see when a given step is undone or redone.
+This proposal defines a new, optional, piece of transaction metadata that can be used to trace steps through history undo and redo, or collab rebasing.

 # Motivation